MonaJea-Ng/MonaJea-Ng/README.md

 ## Hi there 👋

 I'm Monika Jea Ng, a computer science student who wants to integrate some sort of gamification in stuff I do.
+(Also currently fixing my Github Profile; will be uploading my past works here)

 ### Past Activities...
 - School Activities and Projects